 Credit - Cash account decreases $125

-(Cash Account on the balance sheet – Credit reduces what your own)
+(Cash Account on the balance sheet – Credit reduces what you own)

 Debit – Amazon Advertising expense $125